 Hyaluronic acid, what is it?

-The name of hyaluronic acid is a bit misleading because hyaluronic acid is not really an acid (INCI name: Sodium Hyaluronate).
-It is actually a sugar that works like a sponge or magnet.
-Every hyaluronic acid molecule can hold 1.000 times its weight in water - And water is essential for hydrated skin.
+The name of Hyaluronic Acid is a bit misleading, because Hyaluronic Acid is not really an acid (INCI name: Sodium Hyaluronate).
+It is actually a sugar that acts like a sponge or magnet.
+Each molecule of hyaluronic acid can hold 1.000 times its weight in water - And water is essential for hydrated skin.
 The use of hyaluronic acid gives the skin a soft, fuller texture and a more even shade.
 Hyaluronic acid can also help to improve fine lines and wrinkles.
 In addition, hyaluronic acid is good for the skin barrier.

 Hyaluronic acid and its molecular weight